alexamies/chinesenotes-go/README.md

 ### Load dictionary data into the database

-The first time you run this execute the commands in first_time_setup.sql.
+The first time you run this execute the commands in `data/first_time_setup.sql`.

 Create the table definitions